Models of Jacobians of curves: Introduction

 \begin{theorem}[\ref{thm:Neron}] Let $S$ be a log regular scheme.
 Then $\Logpic^0_{X/S}$ satisfies the N\'eron mapping property for log smooth morphisms. \end{theorem}

-In the case where $S$ is Dedekind this answers positively a question of Eriksson, Halle, and Nicaise in \cite{Eriksson2015Logarithmic-interpretation}.
+In the case where $S$ is Dedekind this answers positively for Jacobians of curves a question of Eriksson, Halle, and Nicaise in \cite{Eriksson2015Logarithmic-interpretation}, who asked for the existence of a log N\'eron model.

 To connect \ref{thm:intro_logNMP} with classical algebraic geometry, we have to bring the problem back from the category of log schemes to the category of schemes.
-There is a standard procedure to do so: we restrict the functor $\Logpic^0_{X/S}$, which is defined on the category $\textup{LogSch}/S$, to the category $\textup{Sch/S}$ by giving $T \rightarrow S$ its pullback (``strict") log structure.
+There is a standard procedure to do so: the category $\cat{Sch}/S$ embeds into $\cat{LSch}/S$ by giving $T \to S$ its pullback (``strict") log structure, and we may thus restrict the functor $\Logpic^0_{X/S}$ to $\cat{Sch}/S$.
 We denote the resulting functor, the ``strict" log Jacobian, by $\sLPic^0_{X/S}$.
 It is an immediate consequence that the strict logarithmic Jacobian $\sLPic^0_{X/S}$ satisfies the classical N\'eron mapping property.
 The functors $\Logpic^0_{X/S}$ and $\sLPic^0_{X/S}$ are very different in nature: good properties of $\Logpic^0_{X/S}$ such as properness, or even quasi-compactness, are generally lost in passing to $\sLPic^0_{X/S}$.
 This is however compensated by the following positive result:

 \begin{theorem}[\ref{thm:sPic_representable}] Let $X/S$ be a vertical log curve.
 The functor $\sLPic^0_{X/S}$ is representable by quasi-separated, smooth algebraic space over $\ul S$.

 If $S$ is log regular (e.g. a toroidal variety with divisorial log structure), then $\sLPic^0_{X/S}$ is the N\'eron model of $\Pic^0_{X_U/U}$. \end{theorem}